-We want to make a media aggregator library that can display summaries of data that might be stored in a NewsArticle or Tweet instance.
-To do this, we need a summary from each type, and we need to request that summary by calling a summarize method on an instance.
-Listing 10-12 shows the definition of a Summary trait that expresses this behavior.
+We want to make a media aggregator library crate named aggregator that can display summaries of data that might be stored in a NewsArticle or Tweet instance.
+To do this, we need a summary from each type, and we'll request that summary by calling a summarize method on an instance.
+Listing 10-12 shows the definition of a public Summary trait that expresses this behavior.